jansucan/real-world-haskell-solutions/README.md

 different but meets the assignment, it is the right one.

 The intention is for the exercises to be solved as by a beginner, with all the things that a seasoned Haskell programmer would have done differently.
-Where possible, the solutions should use only knowledge from the preceding parts of the book.
+The solutions should mostly use only knowledge from the preceding parts of the book.
+Exceptions to this are cases where such approach would lead to too many additional lines of code or to distracting the reader from the main idea of an exercise.
+Advanced topics from the subsequent chapters should be avoided, though.

 ## Exercises